shemtovsamuel/Scientific-Aarticle-Generator-AI/README.md

 # Scientific Article Generator

-This Streamlit application uses the Anthropic API to generate comprehensive scientific review articles based on user-provided topics and pre-loaded source articles.
+This Streamlit application uses the Anthropic API to generate comprehensive technical articles based on a title and data provided by the user, along with a pre-loaded bibliography.

 ## Features

 - Password-protected access
-- Topic-based scientific article generation
+- Technical article generation based on a title and input data
 - Real-time streaming of generated content
+- Option to use predefined test values
-- Based on pre-loaded source articles
+- Utilization of a pre-loaded bibliography

 ## Requirements